steveshead/django-product-app-v1.0/README.md

 All pages where a user name is used will first look for first name and last name.
 If those don't exist it will default to username.

+In the profile page, a users tagline will appear under the page heading.

 You will need to create a .env file and add your secret key and database settings to it.
 Take a look at the env.example file for examples of formatting.
 Here's an idea of a basic .evn file:

 ```